jacksonboy3615/typhoon_family_sentiment/README.md

 This will be updated once I have a better understanding of applying machine learning.

 🔗 Connect with Me
-If you’d like to discuss data analysis, Python, or Marvel shows 😄 Find me on LinkedIn[https://www.linkedin.com/in/jae-hwan-kim-274190100/] or contact me via email: jkim3615@gmail.com!
+If you’d like to discuss data analysis, Python, or TV series 😄 Find me on [LinkedIn](https://www.linkedin.com/in/jae-hwan-kim-274190100/) or contact me via email: jkim3615@gmail.com!